k8sgpt-ai/docs/docs/reference/providers/backend.md

 Azure OpenAI Provider provides REST API access to OpenAI's powerful language models.
 It gives the users an advanced language AI with powerful models with the security and enterprise promise of Azure.

 - The Azure OpenAI Provider requires a deployment as a prerequisite.
 You can visit their [documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal#create-a-resource) to create your own.
-  To authenticate with k8sgpt, you would require an Azure OpenAI endpoint of your tenant `https://your Azure OpenAI Endpoint`,the API key to access your deployment, the Deployment name of your model and the model name itself.
+  To authenticate with k8sgpt, you would require an Azure OpenAI endpoint of your tenant `https://your Azure OpenAI Endpoint`,the API key to access your deployment, the deployment name of your model and the model name itself.

 - Run the following command to authenticate with Azure OpenAI:
     ```bash